Sorry we couldn't find any matches for

 Who would benefit from choosing a loan with no points vs. paying points and/or origination fees?

 Choosing a loan with 0 points/origination fees generally benefits the borrower for the first 4 to 7 years of the loan.
 This is because you exchange lower up front closing costs for a slightly higher interest rate and monthly payment.
 This is a great option for people that do not have excess liquid cash or emergency funds and people that are not sure how long they are planning on keeping the loan.
 Since most people either refinance or sell their home every 3 to 5 years, this plan can be of great value.
-When determining whether a no point, no origination fee and/or no mortgage broker fee loan would work for you, you have to carefully consider the following:
+When determining whether a no point, and/or no mortgage broker fee loan would work for you, you have to carefully consider the following:

-• How long you plan on staying in the property?
+- How long you plan on staying in the property?

-• Do you think that you might refinance in the near future?
+- Do you think that you might refinance in the near future?

-• Do you have enough emergency funds saved to warrant paying higher up front costs?
+- Do you have enough emergency funds saved to warrant paying higher up front costs?

-When you show no points, does that also mean no origination fees and/or mortgage broker fees?
+When you show no points, does that also mean there are no additional charges like origination or broker fees?

 Yes.
-At Sammamish Mortgage you will find that anytime we offer or advertise no points, it assumes no origination fees.
-Many banks, credit unions and mortgage companies will advertise and offer no point loans on their website only to disclose later in the loan process or in fine print that there is a minimum 1% origination fee added to the loan.
-We feel that this is a deceptive practice and although it is legal, we feel strongly that it should not be allowed.
+At Sammamish Mortgage, when we advertise no points, it also means there are no hidden charges like origination fees.
+Many banks, credit unions, and mortgage companies may promote no-point loans, only to reveal later in the process or in the fine print that a minimum 1% fee is added to the loan.
+While this practice is legal, we believe it is misleading and does not align with transparent lending standards.

 Do I have to use a specific escrow/closing agent and title insurance company?